SFMVideos/SFM/README.md

 4. Paste the usermod and workshop into the game folder.
 5. Open one of the .dmx files in the saved sessions folder.

-3. How To Upload My Changes to GitHub?
+FAQ #3: How To Upload My Changes to GitHub?
 --------------------------------------
 1. Copy and Paste usermod and workshop in your game folder.
 2. Paste them in Documents/GitHub/SFM.